 Every conscious activity you perform is either one of two things: consumption or production.
 You probably do a fair amount both every day to varying degrees, without defining them as such.
-But recognising when you’re producing and when you’re consuming is key to finding happiness.
+But recognising when you're producing and when you're consuming may be the key to finding happiness.

-In Consumer Mode, you’re either shopping, or eating a meal, or watching TV, or generally doing little to improve the world around you.
-You’re taking.
+In Consumer Mode, you may be shopping, or eating a meal, or watching TV, or generally doing little to improve the world around you.
+You're taking from society.

-Once you’ve devoured the burger, or drained the box of beer, or returned from vacation, it’s all over.
-There’s no way for the satisfaction to survive in a visceral way, or contribute meaningfully to your long-term happiness.
+Once you've devoured the burger, or drained the box of beer, or returned from your travels, it's all over.
+There's no way for the satisfaction to survive in a visceral way, or contribute meaningfully to your long-term happiness.
 You have to do it again, and again, and again.

-Yet our irrational culture has taught us to covet the all-consumer lifestyle, where the responsibilities of producing are left far behind.
-It tells us that consumption should be the totality of our life goals: that consuming alone will make us happy.
+Yet our irrational culture has taught us to covet the all-consumer lifestyle, where the responsibilities of producing are merely a means to this end.
+It tells us that consumption should be the totality of our life goals.

 We know that's not the solution.
 So let's flip that coin and see what's on the other side.

-In Producer Mode, you’re either working on a project, or engaged in a creative hobby, or nurturing children, or volunteering to charity, or generally adding value to the world around you.
-You’re giving.
+In Producer Mode, you may be working on a project, or engaged in a creative hobby, or raising children, or volunteering to charity.
+You're giving to society.

-The point I want to emphasise is that any level of production adds value to the world, and that inherently gives your life greater meaning.
+The point is, any level of production adds value to the world, and that inherently gives your life greater meaning.
 The more you put in, the more you get out.

 But What About The Ratios?